gematik/DEMIS-notification-gateway/.github/README.md

 ```
 Please note that you should replace x.y.z with the actual version number of the project.

-it will be available as `europe-west3-docker.pkg.dev/gematik-all-infra-prod/demis-dev/notification-gateway:latest`
+it will be available as `notification-gateway:latest`

 ## Tests